Devil: Christianity

 From the beginning of the early modern period (around the 1400s), Christians started to imagine the Devil as an increasingly powerful entity, actively leading people into falsehood.
 For Martin Luther the Devil was not a deficit of good, but a real, personal and powerful entity, with a presumptuous will against God, his word and his creation.
 Luther lists several hosts of greater and lesser devils.
 Greater devils would incite to greater sins, like unbelief and heresy, while lesser devils to minor sins like greed and fornication.
 Among these devils also appears Asmodeus known from the Book of Tobit.
 (Note: "The reformer interprets the book of Tobit as a drama in which Asmodeus is up to mischief as a house devil.")
 These anthropomorphic devils are used as stylistic devices for his audience, although Luther regards them as different manifestations of one spirit (i.e. the Devil).
 (Note: "Thus Luther's use of individual specific devils is explained by the need to present his thoughts in a manner that is reasonable and understandable for the masses of his contemporaries.")

 Others rejected that the Devil has any independent reality on his own.
 David Joris was the first of the Anabaptists to suggest the Devil was only an allegory (c.
 1540); this view found a small but persistent following in the Netherlands.
 The Devil as a fallen angel symbolized Adam's fall from God's grace and Satan represented a power within man.
 Rudolf Bultmann taught that Christians need to reject belief in a literal devil as part of formulating an authentic faith in today's world.

-Gnostic religions
+Gnosticism

 A lion-faced deity found on a Gnostic gem in Bernard de Montfaucon's L'antiquité expliquée et représentée en figures, a depiction of Yaldabaoth.